 MOLES ARE A GOOD THING

-Moles are actually a welcome part of the community: They’re insectivores, not interested in chewing on your bulbs or plant roots, but tunneling around blindly looking for protein-rich grubs and worms, sometimes disturbing plants in the process.
+Moles are actually a welcome part of the community: They’re insectivores, not interested in chewing on your bulbs or plant roots, but tunneling around blindly looking for protein-rich worms and grubs, sometimes disturbing plants in the process.
 Since they are blind they are neither nocturnal or diurnal, meaning they can be a 24/7 nuisance, with some individual or other always on the job.

-Moles are relatively solitary compared to, say, mice, so if you can kill off a few in your garden you will make a dent (and even better, kill off a few and kill off some grubs as well, I think, to reduce the attractiveness of your place as a feeding grounds).
+Moles are relatively solitary compared to, say, mice, so if you eliminate a few in your garden you will make a dent.
 A page at the well-named site Center for Human-Wildlife Conflict Resolution from Virginia gives a great lowdown on moles.

-To combat moles a few years back, when they were on an upswing here, I inoculated my soil with nematodes, infinitesimal creatures that kill the Japanese beetle grubs that are among the mole’s sought-after food.
-I got the stuff by mail, from Gardens Alive.
+To combat moles a few years back, when they were on an upswing here, I inoculated my soil with nematodes, infinitesimal creatures that kill the Japanese beetle grubs that are among the mole’s sought-after food sources.
+I got the stuff by mail, from Gardens Alive, after reading about it.
+But did it really help?
+Experts at Purdue and Ohio State say that combating grubs is not the answer, since earthworms are the main food source for moles.

-I can’t say with 100 percent certainty that it helped—but the population of both grubs and moles has reduced significantly.
-I say I can’t be sure because populations ebb and flow in nature all the time, so it may be a coincidence.
+I can’t say with 100 percent certainty that it did, either—but the population of both grubs and moles has reduced significantly.
+I say I can’t be sure because populations ebb and flow in nature all the time, so it may be a total coincidence.
 Gardens Alive also sells a mole repellent, which I have not tried.

-But the cat is more effective, killing (but not eating) moles.
+But the cat did help a bit at that time when there were many in evidence, killing (but not eating) moles as he does mice and voles.
 A big caveat about employing your cat in garden predation: Cats who go outdoors during daylight hours are a major threat to songbirds.
-Keep your cat in or supervised by day, and let him or her hunt at night.
+Keep your cat in or supervised by day, especially.

 Good to know that the nematodes worked on the grubs for you.
 I haven’t had a problem with moles but often get that question and the gum just seems mean.
 Castor oil seems to work but then you are left with grubs.
 Who needs grubs?
 Well, just moles…a vicious circle!